 Annual funding, totaling more than $29 million, comes from federal, state, and local governments, as well as private foundations, businesses, churches, individual donors and contributions from individuals receiving services.

 Operating within CAC, the Office on Aging has the mission of assisting Knox County’s older residents to achieve the highest possible level of independence, maintaining a high quality of life, and avoiding unnecessary institutionalization.
 It has served older citizens of Knox County since 1975 through more than 20 programs.
 The Council on Aging is the advisory body to the Office on Aging.
 Hilton Bolton was the first Office on Aging director.
 In 1977, Barbara Monty became the second director of the office.
 When she retired in May of 2013, Susan Long became the director of the Office on Aging.
+When Ms. Long retired in 2019, Dottie Lyvers became the fourth director of the Office on Aging.

 Note: client confidentiality